-You don’t have to feel bad like I did.
-Here, I will share the secrets of passive income.
+These are the secrets of passive income.
 It is the secret that allows people to let money work for them.
 That even when they’re asleep, they’re earning.
-They have multiple income streams, allowing them to become a millionaire faster.
+They have multiple income streams, allowing them to reach their financial goals faster.

 Passive income is anything that allows you to earn without having to do active work.